Valks-Games/io-game/README.md

 ## Debugging

 When debugging the client inside your browser, you will need to figure out how to open the console depending on what browser you are using.
+Here are hotkeys to open up console for different browsers.

 #### Chrome
 `CTRL` + `SHIFT` + `J`